ModernAdvisor Review 2024

 • iShares Short-term Government Bond Index ETF (CLF)

-You can look at sample portfolios and their performance over the past 4 years on the ModernAdvisor website.
+You can look at sample portfolios and their past performance on the ModernAdvisor website.

 A passive ETF portfolio has some drawbacks.
 You can’t pick and choose the stocks you want, and you have to choose from a set menu.